bytebase/bytebase.com-old/content/blog/1-9-1-new-features.md

 The overall interaction took inspiration from Google’s internal Code Review tool.
 I remember clearly the day I first saw a bold entry in my review list.
 I’ve used it ever since, and I think it can improve the process’s efficiency.

 Regarding how to nudge people, some collaborative tools choose to ping others, others choose to use bolded font.
-Direct or restrained, the design concept of the tool is also included in these interaction details.
+Direct or restrained, the design philosophy is just included in these interaction details.

 ## Database Access Control

 Now, let’s chat about Bytebase’s security capabilities.

-We introduced [Database Access Control](/docs/administration/database-access-control) with this release, a combination of Access Control Policy and Environment Tier within Bytebase.
+We introduced [Database Access Control](/docs/administration/database-access-control) with this release, leveraging Access Control Policy and Environment Tier.

 Some users suggested that they don’t want developers to access all databases in the production environment by default.
 This can be achieved by the DBA setting the `Environment Tier` to `Protected`.
-But at the same time, the user wants to open access to some databases in this environment, and it is possible to whitelist those databases.
+But at the same time, the user wants to open access to some databases in this environment, which is possible by whitelisting those databases.

 ![_](/static/blog/1-9-1-new-features/protected-env.webp)

 ![_](/static/blog/1-9-1-new-features/accesss-control-env.webp)

-The overall design of Bytebase follows the same security practice of default blacklisting and separate whitelisting.
+The overall Bytebase design follows the same security practice of default blacklisting.
 This is yet another feature focusing on data security after [Data Anonymization](/docs/administration/anonymize-data).

 ## Data Anonymization